 Can a Hernia affect male Fertility?

 Generally speaking, an inguinal hernia does not cause infertility in men.
+So for the question, Does Hernia Surgery affect male fertility, can it be safely assumed that they hernia does not cause male infertility?
+We shall explore further.
 A hernia present does not cramp the testicles and cause any defect to the male sperm-producing organ.
 They also do not cause any damage to the vas deferens, the ducts that transport the sperms from the testicles to the penis.
 So does an inguinal hernia cause male infertility?
 In a normal course, if the condition has just been diagnosed hernia does not cause any male infertility.
 However, if a man already has some fertility related issue and incidentally also has a hernia, it should be clearly understood that both are not connected to each other.
 It is completely a coincidence.

 Can Hernia cause low sperm count?